kenken-neko/elixir-matrix-operation/README.md

 MatrixOperation.delete_one_column([[1, 2, 3], [4, 5, 6], [7, 8, 9]], 2)
 [[1, 3], [4, 6], [7, 9]]
 ```
-* A row/column of a matrix is exchanged.
+* Row/Column of a matrix is exchanged.
 ```elixir
 MatrixOperation.exchange_one_row([[1, 2, 3], [4, 5, 6], [7, 8, 9]], 3, [1, 1, 1])
 [[1, 2, 3], [4, 5, 6], [1, 1, 1]]